Aleksandr Zuyev (pilot): Life in the United States

 On October 26, 1992, Zuyev's second child was born but Zuyev gave up parental rights almost immediately after his birth.

 On January 3, 1993, Zuyev claimed that the reason that Korean Air Lines Flight 007 succeeded in crossing over Kamchatka without being intercepted was because Arctic gales had knocked out the Soviet radars on Kamchatka ten days previously, and the local officials had lied to Moscow that it was fixed, allegedly preventing the Soviet Air Force from properly identifying the civilian aircraft before it was shot down.
 Zuyev first discovered this revelation in 1985 from an officer who was a radar operator on the Sakhalin Island on the night of the ensuing shoot-down.

 Zuyev was debriefed by USMC Pilot Lieutenant Colonel Harry Spies.
 According to Zuyev's biographical book "Fulcrum", Zuyev began working as a consultant for the CIA and Pentagon.
-Zuyev went on to assist the US detect the radars of MiG-29s during Operation Desert Storm.
+Zuyev went on to assist the US in detecting the radars of MiG-29s during Operation Desert Storm.

-On June 10, 2001, Zuyev died along with another aviator, Jerry "Mike" Warren, in a crash near Bellingham, Washington, when their Yakovlev Yak-52 entered and failed to recover from an accelerated stall.
+On June 10, 2001, Zuyev died along with another aviator, Jerry "Mike" Warren, in a crash near Bellingham, Washington, when their Yakovlev Yak-52 failed to recover from an accelerated stall.